dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 ![]({{ site.url }}/assets/images/projects/HRM/correlation.png)
 *Pretty good match between hills & workout ... duh, whaddya expect?*

-and here is the average of a few rides on the same route.
-I did a bit of stitching to account for a flat tire break on one of the rides.
+And here is the average of a few rides on one of my usual 1.5 hr routes.
+I did a bit of stitching to account for a flat tire pit stop on one of the rides.
+Not sure its particularly interesting for any given year, but it will be interesting to look at how it changes over 5 or 10 yrs.

 ![]({{ site.url }}/assets/images/projects/HRM/aggregate.png)
-*Not sure if averages teach much, need to investigate further*
+*Pretty consistent ride-to-ride*

 So here we go ... time for some fun.